Over-Draw

 Why it matters

-Recognizing an over-draw as a widening of the same face-to-path relationship that produces a golfer's stock draw — rather than an unrelated fault — points toward the right fix: consistency and effort-level management, not a wholesale swing change.
+Recognizing an over-draw as a widening of the same face-to-path relationship that produces a golfer's stock draw.
+Instead of an unrelated fault.
+This means points toward the right fix.
+This means consistency and effort-level management, not a wholesale swing change.
 SwingVantage tracking curve amount swing to swing shows whether a golfer's draw amount is tightly repeatable or prone to this kind of widening under certain conditions.

 Related terms